Antiproton: Occurrence in nature

 The secondary antiprotons then propagate through the Milky Way galaxy, confined by the galactic magnetic fields.
 Their energy spectrum is modified by collisions with other atoms in the interstellar medium, and antiprotons can also be lost by "leaking out" of the galaxy.

-A belt of antiprotons surrounding Earth was reported in 2011 by the team behind the Payload for Antimatter/Matter Exploration and Light-nuclei Astrophysics detector.
-The antiprotons are trapped by Earth's magnetic field, and similar antiproton belts may exist around Jupiter, Saturn, Neptune, and Uranus.
+A belt of antiprotons surrounding Earth was reported in 2011 by the team behind the PAMELA detector (Payload for Antimatter/Matter Exploration and Light-nuclei Astrophysics).
+The antiprotons are trapped by Earth's magnetic field, and similar antiproton belts may exist around the giant planets.
 Interactions between cosmic rays and Saturn's rings may produce the largest number of antiprotons in the solar system.

 The antiproton cosmic ray energy spectrum is now measured reliably and is consistent with this standard picture of antiproton production by cosmic ray collisions.
 These experimental measurements set upper limits on the number of antiprotons that could be produced in exotic ways, such as from annihilation of supersymmetric dark matter particles in the galaxy or from the Hawking radiation caused by the evaporation of primordial black holes.
 This also provides a lower limit on the antiproton lifetime of about 1.7 million years.
 Since the galactic storage time of antiprotons is about 10 million years, an intrinsic decay lifetime would modify the galactic residence time and distort the spectrum of cosmic ray antiprotons.
 This is significantly more stringent than the best laboratory measurements of the antiproton lifetime: